 How Can ICU Nurses Earn More?

 If you’re looking to grow your earning potential, becoming an ICU nurse or critical care nurse is a great step toward higher pay.
-For a further step, you can parlay your education and experience in a new career direction, move to a high-dollar city for ICU nursing, or hit the road as a travel nurse.
+For a further step, you can parlay your education and experience in a new career direction, move to a high-dollar city for ICU nursing, or hit the road as an ICU travel nurse.

 Earn More in a Nonclinical Role